-Paul Bulcke, CEO
+Paul Bulcke CEO

 Paul Bulcke began his career in 1977 as a financial analyst for Scott Graphics International in Belgium before moving to the Nestlé Group in 1979 as a marketing trainee.
-From 1980 to 1996, he held various responsibilities in Nestlé Peru, Nestlé Ecuador and Nestlé Chile before moving back to Europe as Managing Director of Nestlé Portugal, Nestlé Czech and Slovak Republic, and Nestlé Germany.
+From 1980 to 1996, he held various responsibilities in

+Nestlé Peru, Nestlé Ecuador and Nestlé Chile before moving back to Europe as Managing Director of Nestlé Portugal, Nestlé Czech and Slovak Republic, and Nestlé Germany.
 In 2004, he was appointed Executive Vice President, responsible for Zone Americas.
 In April 2008, Paul Bulcke was elected member of the Board of Directors of Nestlé S.A. and the Board appointed him Chief Executive Officer (CEO).

-As a representative of Nestlé, Paul Bulcke serves as Board member of L'Oréal S.A., France, and as CoChairman of the Supervisory Board of Cereal Partners Worldwide, Switzerland.
+As a representative of Nestlé, Paul Bulcke serves as Board member of L'Oréal S.A., France, and as Co-Chairman of the Supervisory Board of Cereal Partners Worldwide, Switzerland.

 Furthermore, Paul Bulcke is a Board member of Roche Holding Ltd., Switzerland.
-He serves on the Board of the Consumer Goods Forum and co-chairs its Governance Committee.
+He is Co-Chair of the Consumer Goods Forum Board of Directors and is a member of its Governance Committee.
+Paul Bulcke is also a member of the Board of Trustees of Avenir Suisse, Switzerland, and of the International Business Council of the World Economic Forum (WEF).

-Andreas Koopmann, 1st Vice Chairman
+Andreas Koopmann 1st Vice Chairman